Saartje87/pbjs-0.6/docs/PB-$.md

 ### find

 Find elements trough CSS selector.
 Searching from context.
+Will return a new collection.

 > For CSS selectors we use [Qwery](https://www.google.com) - The Tiny Selector Engine